Image Management, LLC Shipping Methods

 APO AE 01234

-- Overseas military mail is delivered domestically to a US-based departure city (AP - San Francisco, AA - Armed Forces America, AE - New York City) where it is sorted and forwarded overseas.
+- Overseas military mail is delivered domestically to a US-based departure city (AP - San Francisco, AA - Miami, AE - New York City) where it is sorted and forwarded overseas.
 The USPS-provided tracking information shows delivery through the APO/FPO/DPO but progress through the military mail system will not be communicated back through USPS.

 - Please notify the recipient of an expected shipment so they will be expecting the shipment and/or pick-up notice.